gvwilson/sensibleadventures/misc/bear-02.md

 he said.
 "They found him this morning in a blackberry bush halfway back to his farm.
 It looks like the tornado got him after all."

 "Oh.
-Oh, Lormay, I'm so sorry."
+Oh, Thokmay, I'm so sorry."
 Her elation and belligerence vanished.
 How could she have forgotten that someone was missing?
 When it happened in the mountains, the whole village turned out to search, and kept searching until there was no point looking any more.